6r1d/Arduino_archive/ESP_32/BLE_MIDI/README.md

   pAdvertising->setMinPreferred(0x12);
 ```

-Is that a recent model of iPhone?
-Are those all the iPhones, or it's something to forget about to make it faster, without supporting a buggy model?
+I have no idea if it's related to all the iPhone models, or it's something to forget about to make the connection faster, so I created an [issue](https://github.com/espressif/arduino-esp32/issues/4347) to ask about that.

 `npi3pak`'s demo contained other timing values: